|Country Number (N/K)||1990s? / 2002||THIRD WAVE|

 |Language/s||Polish||Dubbed, Subtitled or Narrated|

 Television Stations / Channels / Languages

-Television viewers in Poland also had access to several foreign satellite stations, such as Germany's RTL-Plus (on which Doctor Who aired), and the European FilmNet and Sky One.
+Television viewers in Poland also had access to several foreign satellite stations, such as Germany's RTL-Plus (on which Doctor Who aired in the late 80s / early 90s), the European Filmnet platform (a Polish 'branch' launched in 1995; this later merged with Canal+ in February 1997), and Sky One.

 DOCTOR WHO IN POLAND (DOKTOR KTO)